Trimellitic anhydride

 Trimellitic anhydride is an organic compound with the formula HO2CC6H3(C2O3).
 It is the cyclic anhydride of trimellitic acid.
-Several thousand tons of this colorless solid are produced annually as a precursor to plasticizers for polyvinyl chloride.
+The compound is a colorless to white solid.
+It's primarily used in the production of various polymers, polyesters, agricultural chemicals and dyes.
+Several thousand tons of this compound are produced annually as a precursor to plasticizers for polyvinyl chloride.
 It is produced by air-oxidation of 1,2,4-trimethylbenzene.